George Henry Thomas: Later life and death

 After the end of the Civil War, Thomas commanded the Department of the Cumberland in Kentucky and Tennessee, and at times also West Virginia and parts of Georgia, Mississippi and Alabama, through 1869.
 During the Reconstruction period, Thomas acted to protect freedmen from white abuses.
 He set up military commissions to enforce labor contracts since the local courts had either ceased to operate or were biased against blacks.
 Thomas also used troops to protect places threatened by violence from the Ku Klux Klan.
 In a November 1868 report, Thomas noted efforts made by former Confederates to paint the Confederacy in a positive light, stating:

 President Andrew Johnson offered Thomas the rank of lieutenant general—with the intent to eventually replace Grant, a Republican and future president, with Thomas as general in chief—but the ever-loyal Thomas asked the Senate to withdraw his name for that nomination because he did not want to be party to politics.
 In 1869 he requested assignment to command the Military Division of the Pacific with headquarters at the Presidio of San Francisco.
 He died there of a stroke on March 28, 1870, while writing an answer to an article criticizing his military career by his wartime rival John Schofield.
 Sherman, by then general-in-chief, personally conveyed the news to President Grant at the White House.
 None of Thomas's blood relatives attended his funeral as they had never forgiven him for his loyalty to the Union.
-He was buried in Oakwood Cemetery, in Troy, New York.
+He was buried in his wife's family plot in Oakwood Cemetery, in Troy, New York.
 His gravestone was sculpted by Robert E. Launitz and comprises a white marble sarcophagus topped by a bald eagle.